 Make a Gift to the Jewish Studies Program

-You can help advance Jewish Studies at U.Va.
+You can help advance Jewish Studies at UVA.
 Your gift can make a big difference by guaranteeing that our program continues to develop.
-You may choose to enrich student life, to develop curricula, to support faculty research, to give for lecture series, or to sustain other opportunities.
+You may choose to enrich student life, to develop curricula, to support faculty research, to endow a lecture series, or to sustain other opportunities.

 Levin Family Prize